 - VIP buses cost about 288 baht and 1st class 188.
-Is there a difference?
-Of course!
+And sometimes they have promotions!
 VIP has more leg room.
 And you get to enjoy a badly dubbed horrible movie.

 - If you have time to kill/spare, I’d recommend heading over the Star Avenue, the mall next to Chiang Mai’s bus station.
 There is a fancy grocery store (Rimping), many restaurants, and clean restrooms.

 - The bus ride takes about 3 hours.
 I’ve taken this route several times now, both ways, and it doesn’t matter if you get a driver who is fast or slow, it’s pretty much a 3 hour drive.
 If you hit a lot of traffic you might be delayed half an hour.
 (Feb 2018 – There is road work being done, so you might experience some short delays.)

 - And if you are prone to motion sickness then you might want to try to sit at the front of the bus and/or take some Dramamine which is sold at pharmacies and even at the bus stations.
 The roads are windy and hilly and even though it is a short drive, when you are sick, the road feels like it can’t end soon enough.

 - If you lose your bus ticket, it will cost 30 baht to replace it.